ska-telescope/mid-cbf-mcs/docs/src/guide/developer/design_notes.rst

     * Note that subarray resources such as VCC and FSP do not implement EMPTY, RESOURCING and RESTARTING states, nor resourcing commands, as they do not require resource allocation before scan configuration.

+* **HealthState**: used to assess the ability of a device to perform its function.
+Reading a device's ``healthState`` attribute performs specific checks for different devices, and is generally used by higher-level "parent" devices to summarize (or "roll-up") the health the lower-level "child" devices they control.
+The devices that use the healthState attribute each have a description in the next section detailing their particular implmenentation.

 Devices and Component Managers
 ======================================================